NorthEast Plastic Surgery logo

 Aims

-The aim of the pre-operative consultation is to determine the patient’s expectations of the procedure, and to communicate with the patient any potential limitations to achieving their desired goals.
+The aim of the pre-operative consultation is to determine the patient’s expectations of the procedure and to communicate with the patient any potential limitations to achieving their desired goals.

-The surgeon will need to assess the patient in regard to the extent of excess skin, the quality of their skin, and fat deposits.
+The surgeon will need to assess the patient in regard to the extent of skin, the quality of their skin, and fat deposits.

 Brachioplasty surgery is best considered when a patient’s weight has been stable for at least 3 months.
 In appropriate patients, liposuction can also be used during brachioplasty.